metinmuglu/Udacity-Full-stack-devoloper-Linux-Server-Configuration-Project/README.md

 this project  is my 2 projects for Udacity Full Stack Nanodegree.
 It is a product catalog project.
 Contains the main title and subtypes of the product.
 You can login via Facebook.
 When login is made, authorizations are obtained.

-This program uses third party authorization with Google or Facebook.
-Some of the technologies used in this app are Flask, Bootsrap and SQLite.
+'This program uses third party authorization with Google or Facebook.
+Some of the technologies used in this app are Flask, Bootsrap and SQLite'.

-## Skills used for this project
+## Skills used for this project##
 - Python
 - Jinja2
 - SQLAchemy